avaapm/mide22/README.md

 # MiDe-22 Dataset

-The dataset and related files of the study "Not Good Times for Lies: Misinformation Detection on the Russia-Ukraine War, COVID-19, and Refugees" is published under this repository.
+The dataset and related files of the study [Not Good Times for Lies: Misinformation Detection on the Russia-Ukraine War, COVID-19, and Refugees](https://arxiv.org/abs/2210.05401) is published under this repository.

 ![Screenshot](img/all_events.png)